-There's a reason that this Easy Pressure Cooker Green Chili With Chicken is one of my most popular pressure cooker recipes.
-The flavor-to-work ratio is simply off the charts.
+There's a reason that this Easy Pressure Cooker Green Chili With Chicken is one of our most popular pressure cooker recipes.
+It's because the flavor-to-work ratio is simply off the charts.
 Here's the gist of it: Dump some ingredients into a pressure cooker.
 Turn it on and cook.
 Blend, season, and enjoy.
 No pre-searing meat, no charring vegetables, and barely any advance prep at all.
 Today, I'm bringing the technique to a classic pork-based chile verde, and it couldn't be simpler.

 Why It Works

 - Adding all the ingredients to the pressure cooker, with no extra liquid, makes for an intensely flavored stew that cooks in its own juices.

 Fish sauceadds umami depth to the dish once it's cooked.

 Pressure Cooker Chile Verde: 15 Minutes of Work, Flavor for Days

 Most of the time, when the phrase "Believe me" is used, it's shorthand for "I don't really have any evidence to back this up, but I want it to happen anyway, so I'm gonna pretend to be an authority."

 But there are those rare occasions when the thing you're trying to describe is so unbelievable that it requires at least a bit of faith if the person you're talking to is even gonna give it a shot in the first place.
 What if I told you that you can make a rich, hearty, complex bowl of chile verde with only about 15 minutes of actual hands-on work?
 Believe me, you can.